Reducible Markov modulation, pole order, and tail behavior in random growth models: Introduction

-A key assumption used in \cite{BeareSeoToda2022,BeareToda2022} to obtain \eqref{eq:exptail} is that Markov modulation is irreducible.
-In economic applications, the latent Markov modulator is often understood to represent the time-varying productivity of an economic agent.
-The effect of the irreducibility condition is to ensure that, given sufficient longevity, an agent is eventually able to transition into any productivity state.
-It rules out the possibility of an agent being affected by factors which permanently block their access to certain productivity states.
-We show in this article that if the irreducibility condition is dropped then the upper tail of $X$ may no longer resemble an exponential distribution in the sense of \eqref{eq:exptail}, but will nevertheless resemble a member of the more general class of Erlang distributions.
+This article makes two contributions.
+The first is a general matrix-analytic result.
+We study holomorphic matrix-valued functions $A(z)$ that are Metzler (i.e., real with nonnegative off-diagonal entries) when $z$ is real.
+Theorem \ref{thm:main}, stated in Section \ref{sec:mainresult}, gives conditions under which a real pole $\alpha$ of $A(z)^{-1}$ has order equal to the length of the longest chain of classes of $A(\alpha)$.
+When $A(\alpha)$ is irreducible the pole is simple.
+This case, treated in \cite{BeareSeoToda2022,BeareToda2022}, is discussed in Section \ref{sec:irreducible}.
+Our contribution is to treat the reducible case.
+When $A(z)$ takes the special affine form $A(z)=B-zI$ our result recovers the Rothblum index theorem \cite{Rothblum1975}, discussed in Section \ref{sec:Rothblum}.
+Graph-theoretic terminology, including classes, chains of classes, and their lengths, is reviewed in Section \ref{sec:terminology}.

-A random variable is said to have the Erlang distribution with shape parameter $d\in\mathbb N$ and rate parameter $\alpha\in(0,\infty)$ if it is equal in distribution to the sum of $d$ independent exponentially distributed random variables, each with rate parameter $\alpha$.
-The probability density function for the Erlang distribution with parameters $d$ and $\alpha$ is supported on $[0,\infty)$ and given there by
+Our second contribution is to apply this general theorem to the random growth models studied in \cite{BeareSeoToda2022,BeareToda2022}.
+This is done in Section \ref{sec:application}.
+We show that if Markov modulation is reducible then the upper tail of $X$ need not resemble an exponential distribution in the sense of \eqref{eq:exptail}, but will nevertheless resemble an Erlang distribution.
+The Erlang distribution with shape parameter $d\in\mathbb N$ and rate parameter $\alpha\in(0,\infty)$ is the distribution of the sum of $d$ independent exponentially distributed random variables, each with rate parameter $\alpha$.
+The corresponding probability density function is given for $x\geq0$ by

-Note that if $d$ were permitted to be any positive real number then the last formula would give rise to the more general family of Gamma distributions.
-By repeated integration by parts we obtain, for $x\geq0$,